yemiadesina/materialx/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

-At the Low Carbon, Sustainable &amp; Smart Construction Material Lab, we believe that a sustainable future is built on the foundations of innovative research.
+At the MaterialX Innovation Lab, we believe that a sustainable future is built on the foundations of innovative research.
 Our research focuses on a multidisciplinary approach towards developing construction materials and technologies that are not only environmentally friendly but also cost-effective and durable.
 Here’s a closer look at the various spheres we specialize in:

 ### *Low Carbon Cementitious Materials*